Andrew-Ontano/Bioninformatics/maf2xmfa.md

   $Sequence.$Chrom", with a sequence of "N" the length of the alignment where a sequence was absent from the alignment.

 ## Running for example yeast dataset
+For testing this pipeline, we recommend using the Yeast dataset supplied with minigraph-cactus: https://github.com/ComparativeGenomicsToolkit/cactus/blob/master/examples/yeastPangenome.txt

 Construct the pangenome graph with minigraph-cactus:
 ```
 cactus-pangenome ./js ./examples/yeastPangenome.txt --reference S288C --outDir yeast-pg --outName yeast-pg --vcf --giraffe